josephlacey/com.jlacey.petitionemailmatchinggroup/README.md

 # com.jlacey.petitionemailmatchinggroup

-This provide a Matching Group field option to the Petition Email Recipient System list.
+This provides a Matching Group field option to the Petition Email Recipient System list.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).